steven-brownlee/academic-kickstart/content/publication/gonidea_2017/index.md

 publication_types = ["4"]

 # Publication name and optional abbreviated version.
-publication = "Published by the University of British Columbia, Okanagan" publication_short = ""
+publication = "Published by the University of British Columbia, Okanagan campus" publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Report submitted after field work in the summer of 2017, in support of project objective to identify host fish of *Gonidea angulata*." abstract_short = ""
+abstract = "Report submitted after field work in the summer of 2017, in support of project objective to identify host fish of *Gonidea angulata*.
+Sums the outcome of field survey work in the Okanagan Valley, notably in the south of the valley, to identify " abstract_short = ""

 # Is this a featured publication? (true/false)